 - 1) In the Construction layer, draw the projectors needed to complete the top view. - a) Draw a 45° projector off the upper right corner of the front view. - i.
-Command: xI or Draw panel: - ii.
-Specify a point or [Hor/Ver/Ang/Bisect/Offset]: a - iii.
-Enter angle of xline (0) or [Reference]: 45 - iv.
-Specify through point: Select the upper right corner of the front view. - V. Specify through point: Enter - b) Draw vertical projectors up from the right side view and horizontal projectors over to where the top view will be located. - c) Use the Bring to Front icon to bring the lines of the right side view to the front.
+Command: xl or Draw panel: ii.
+Specify a point or [Hor/Ver/Ang/Bisect/Offset]: a iii.
+Enter angle of xline (0) or [Reference]: 45 iv.
+Specify through point: Enter b) Draw vertical projectors up from the right side view and horizontal projectors over to where the top view will be located. c) Use the Bring to Front icon to bring the lines of the right side view to the front.